 1. Cool Decking

 The pool deck plays an important role in the pool area.
 It provides space for walking, sunbathing, lounging, and more.
 It can get pretty hot especially when it is exposed to tremendous heat for hours.
 A great solution is a cool deck resurfacing.
 A cool deck overlay not only prevents bare feet from burning, it also features a slip-resistant texture.
-You can contact a local concrete contractor to inquire about cool deck repair or resealing, whichever your pool deck needs.
+You can contact a local concrete contractor to inquire about repairing and resurfacing cool deck around pool, whichever your pool deck needs.
 The great thing about cool deck coatings is that they are highly decorative and valuable to the entire property.

 2. Safety Pool Cover